evanx/redex/README.md

 Application microservices, and Redix processors, are ideally message-passing "actors" and otherwise use Redis transactions to access "shared memory" in Redis.

-We note that Node itself is designed to be asychronous infrastructure for concurrent apps, driven by a single-threaded event loop.
+We note that Node itself is designed to be asynchronous infrastructure for concurrent apps, driven by a single-threaded event loop.

 ## Examples